 When taking vertical aerial photographs, areas where the groundwater dries up quickly plus those with more groundwater shows up clearly.

-Caution has to be exercised when interpreting parch marks and crop marks at the same time.
+Some caution has to be exercised when interpreting parch marks and crop marks at the same time.
 This is because of the geological and archaeological anomalies involved.

 Additionally, these anomalies can be due to variations in groundwater and soil courses.
 Other things that may flag up and appear as the feature of interest are the modern pipes.

 - Soil Marks – These are best studied during winter when there are no growing crops on the ground, and the grasses have dried up.
-The mixture of both dry and rainy conditions makes it conducive to pick out on buried features on the landscape.
+The mixture of both dry and rainy conditions makes it conducive to pick out buried features on the landscape.

 Soil marks may be an indication of prehistoric features such as monuments, ditches, or barrows and will always show up as darker areas.
 They could be natural or modern features.
 This also applies to the above.

-- Low Profile Monuments – On a ground level, these will appear as natural bumps but may be so slight to be perceptible.
+- Low Profile Monuments – On a ground level, these will appear as natural bumps but might be so slight to be perceptible.
 However, their appearance is far more revealing when viewed from the air.